pranshu314/UML-Maker/README.md

 # UML-Maker
-This is a mini-project aiming to create a univarsal uml generator for common programming languages.
+This is a mini-project aiming to create a universal uml generator for common programming languages.

 ## Requirements